Medical Dictionary |

 NIH: National Institute of Arthritis and Musculoskeletal and Skin Diseases

 Angioplasty is a procedure to improve blood flow in coronary arteries that have become narrow or blocked.
-Your coronary arteries supply oxygen-rich blood to the heart.
-If you have coronary artery disease, a sticky material called plaque builds up in the coronary arteries.
+Your coronary arteries supply oxygen-rich blood to your heart.
+If you have coronary artery disease, a sticky material called plaque builds up in your coronary arteries.
 Plaque is made of cholesterol, calcium, and other substances in your blood.
 Over time, it can narrow your arteries or fully block them.
 When this happens, some parts of your heart don't get enough blood.

 What conditions does angioplasty treat?

-Doctors use angioplasty to:
+Doctors (usually a heart specialist called a cardiologist) use angioplasty to:

 Angioplasty does not cure coronary artery disease.
 To help prevent more plaque blockages, you'll need to take any prescribed medicines, eat healthy foods, and get regular exercise.

-Most people have angioplasties in a hospital in a special room called a cardiac catheterization, or cath, lab.
+What happens during angioplasty?Most people have angioplasties in a hospital in a special room called a cardiac catheterization, or cath, lab.
 You will be awake and lying down.
 You'll get medicine to help you relax through an intravenous (IV) line.
 This is a small tube that goes into a vein in your hand or arm.

 Angioplasty is done through a blood vessel in your arm, wrist, or groin.
 Your doctor will: